davidpal3c/NZeroESG_Scope3/readme.md

-# 🌱 Footprint Ai: Carbon Footprint Monitoring & Optimization Agent
+## 🌱 ReSource AI: Sustainable Sourcing Through Smart Agents

 Procurement and logistics account for a large share of Scope 3 emissions—but tracking their impact is often fragmented and non-actionable, without real-time tools to analyze environmental impact.
-This project builds an agentic AI system using LangChain’s ReAct framework to make carbon intelligence conversational, traceable, and decision-ready.
+This project builds an agentic AI system using **LangChain’s ReAct framework** to make carbon intelligence conversational, traceable, and decision-ready.

 <!-- Spreadsheet calculations and post-hoc reporting are no longer enough. -->
 <!-- - AI for Carbon-Smart Supply-chain: Conversational, Context-Aware, and API-Powered -->